thetascott/ci-cd-public/README.md

 Set up a CI/CD pipeline for a PHP project that extracts PDF metadata and exports it to an Excel spreadsheet.
 The pipeline includes:

-	- Dockerized environment for hosting the PHP program.
-	- A self-hosted runner.
-	- PHPStan for static analysis.

 The contents of the GitHub Actions YAML file are included below:

 ```